 Don’t let this person waste any more of your time than they probably already have.
 You’re the one in control here.
 Don’t ever forget that.

 5) Don’t Sink To Their Level

-You’re a lot better than that anyway.
+You’re a lot better than that.
 And, just for the record, if someone treats you badly then regrets it – it’s only going to get to them more if you just brush yourself off and carry on being the truly wonderful person that you are, without it taking a massive toll on you.
-They don’t get to have you in their life anymore and THAT is the best revenge… when they see what they’re missing.

 6) Focus On Yourself Again